sarthakjdev/wapi.js/README.md

 ## Scripts:

 ```
-yarn run build : To build the project
+pnpm run build : To build the project
-yarn run watch: To compile the project in watch mode or transpile the project
+pnpm run watch: To compile the project in watch mode or transpile the project
-yarn run clean-install : To clean install the modules removing the previous ones
+pnpm run clean-install : To clean install the modules removing the previous ones
-yarn run lint : TO check for the eslint errors
+pnpm run lint : TO check for the eslint errors
-yarn run lint:fix : To fix the fixable eslint errors
+pnpm run lint:fix : To fix the fixable eslint errors
 ```

 <br/><hr/><br/>